sloth-ci/sloth-ci/README.rst

     $ sloth-ci create-app myapp.yml
     App created, listening on myapp/incoming

-.. note:: Run ``sloth-ci create-app`` from the directory with the sloth.yml file.
+.. note:: Run ``sloth-ci create`` from the directory with the sloth.yml file.

 That's it!
 Your app now listens for payload from Bitbucket at http://localhost:8080/myapp/incoming.